 In this review of the Native Instruments Komplete 11 bundle, we are going to be going over a Reaktor ensemble virtual synth called MONARK.
 MONARK is a software synth that according to the Native Instruments website is modeled after the undisputed king of monophonic analog synthesizers which we all know to be a Moog even though they don’t really state that anywhere on their page, but the look and feel of MONARK definitely remind us of the iconic MiniMoog.

 So let’s begin…

-MONARK comes with over 380 presets to start your musical journey with sorted in 6 different categories Bass, Lead, Classic, Perc/Seq, FX and the User bank any preset can be tweaked and resaved in your own bank keeping the original sound and the one you have tweaked.
+MONARK comes with over 380 presets to start your musical journey with sorted into 6 different categories Bass, Lead, Classic, Perc/Seq, FX, and the User bank any preset can be tweaked and resaved in your own bank keeping the original sound and the one you have tweaked.

 The sounds themselves sound really good and give you a really good representation of what MONARK can do.